Black Friday sale: Up to $1400 off bookkeeping, 100% tax-deductible.

 Owner salaries

 LLC members are self-employed.
 They don’t receive a paycheck from the business or have income or payroll taxes withheld from their paychecks.
-Instead, members make estimated quarterly payments towards their income and self-employment taxes.
+Instead, members make quarterly estimated tax payments towards their income and self-employment taxes.

 S corporation owners are considered employees of the business.
 They receive a reasonable salary and have income and payroll taxes withheld from their paychecks.
 If the owner takes additional money from the business, it’s considered a distribution.
 Those distributions decrease the owner’s share of equity.